 - limit the use of PII in internal processes unless absolutely necessary, retain PII for only as long as necessary, and securely dispose of data no longer needed.

-Protection of Social Security numbers (SSNs)
+Social Security numbers

-Companies, government agencies, and individuals should not be allowed to post or publicly display SSNs, print them on cards, transmit them over the Internet or by facsimile, or send them by mail without safety measures.
+Companies should not be allowed to post or publicly display SSNs.
+They also should not print them on cards, transmit them over the internet or by facsimile, or send them by mail without safety measures.